-To ensure a timely evaluation, requests should be received no later than Friday, December 17, 2021.
-Although requests will be accepted until Monday, January 3, 2022, there is no guarantee that an evaluation can be completed and returned to the player prior to Monday, January 17, 2022, the deadline for applying for special eligibility.
+To ensure a timely evaluation, requests should be received no later than Friday, December 16, 2022.
+Although requests will be accepted until Monday, January 2, 2023, there is no guarantee that an evaluation can be completed and returned to the prospect prior to Monday, January 16, 2023, the deadline for applying for special eligibility.

 Evaluation requests should be submitted exclusively through the school's Head Coach, Pro Liaison or Director of Football Operations.
-If a player calls the NFL office to request an evaluation, he will be directed to contact his college head coach.
+If a prospect calls the NFL office to request an evaluation, he will be directed to contact his college head coach.

-All requests for evaluation must include an official copy of the player's transcripts from every college that the player has attended.
+All requests for evaluation must include an official copy of the prospect's transcripts from every college he attended.

-Requests are submitted through the College Relations Website:
+Requests must be submitted through the College Relations Website: